 The future enterprise will involve a work force where humans, AIs, and robots collaborate closely.
 Humans have a comparative advantage in performing creative and path-finding tasks with ill-defined goals, many unknowns, and little experience to draw upon.
 Robots and AIs have a comparative advantage in performing repetitive, well-defined, and tedious tasks.
 Together, they will transform the enterprise in ways that we have never seen before.

-Facebook and Twitter have flourished in our personal lives.
+Social applications like Facebook and Twitter have flourished in our personal lives.
 But their usefulness for work is limited to advertising and other marketing activities.
 Engagement is through sharing of status updates, links, photos, likes, and comments.
 This is a decade old approach that has not advanced much.

 In Mark Zuckerberg’s interview for Startup School, he shows his understanding that Facebook is a social platform for building social apps.
 However, it is my opinion that all of the players in the social networking space do not have good vision into the future.
 Facebook and Twitter treat social interactions as ends in themselves.
 That is why they present information in a timeline, and they seek out trending topics.
 Information is like news that is stale after it is read.
 Engagement is a vehicle for targeted marketing.